Goji Financial Services Limited (“GFSL” or “the Firm”) – Pillar 3 Disclosure 2021

-The European Capital Requirement (“CRD”) and Alternative Investment Fund Management (AIFMD) Directives (“the Directives”) establishes a revised regulatory capital framework across Europe governing the amount and nature of capital which credit institutions and investment firms must maintain.
-In the United Kingdom, the Directive has been implemented by the FCA in its Handbook of rules and guidance, including in particular in the Prudential Sourcebook for Investment Firms (“IFPRU”) and the Interim Prudential Sourcebook for Investment Business (“IPRU (INV)”).
+The European Capital Requirement (“CRD”) and Alternative Investment Fund Management (AIFMD) Directives (“the Directives”) establish a revised regulatory capital framework across Europe governing the amount and nature of capital that credit institutions and investment firms must maintain.
+In the United Kingdom, the Directive has been implemented by the FCA in its Handbook of rules and guidance, including in particular the Prudential Sourcebook for Investment Firms (“IFPRU”) and the Interim Prudential Sourcebook for Investment Business (“IPRU (INV)”).

-The CRD Directive’s framework consist of three ‘Pillars’:
+The CRD Directive’s framework consists of three ‘Pillars’:

 - Pillar 1

 This sets out the minimum capital amount that meets the firm’s credit, market and operational risk.